 | Flexibility | Maximum | Constrained by platform |

-The trend: Most teams start with a framework, hit production pain, then migrate to a platform.
-Increasingly, teams skip the framework phase entirely and go straight to platforms-especially non-technical teams.
+The trend: Many teams start with a framework, hit production pain, then migrate to a platform.
+Increasingly, non-technical teams skip the framework phase entirely and go straight to platforms.

 We help businesses implement AI automation that actually works.
 Custom solutions, not cookie-cutter templates.